OHDSI/CohortPathways/README.md

 Introduction
 ============

-THIS PACKAGE IS UNDER ACTIVE DEVELOPMENT.
-IT IS NOT PART OF HADES.

 Cohort Pathway is defined as the process of generating an aggregated sequence of transitions between the Event Cohorts among those people in the Target Cohorts.
-CohortPathways is a R package that given a set of instantiated target and event cohorts, allows calculates and visualizes such sequence of transitions.
+CohortPathways is a R package that given a set of instantiated target and event cohorts, calculates such sequence of transitions.

 Features
 ========
 - Calculate aggregate sequence of transitions between the Event Cohorts among those people in the Target Cohorts.
-- Visualize the transition in tabular and graphical format in both static and dynamic (R Shiny).

 Technology
 ============